 “Brothers and sisters, standing before the crib, we contemplate what is central, beyond all the lights and decorations … We contemplate the child.
 In his littleness, God is completely present,”

-One thing we could do is decide to be more ethical in our Gift giving this year.
-There are many worthy charities, but CAFOD(The international development charity and official aid agency of the Catholic Church in England and Wales) provides a wide range of special gifts.
+There are many worthy charities, but CAFOD (The international development charity and official aid agency of the Catholic Church in England and Wales) provides a wide range of special gifts.

 We were delighted to be able to hold all three of the Blessings of the Graves in beautiful summer sunshine.
 Thanks so much to everyone who prepared for and participated in the liturgies, and all who came from near and far to attend the blessings.
 Thanks especially to Joe Finnegan who recorded them – they are linked here, and on our parish Facebook Page.
 Please share with family and friends who weren’t able to attend or who live abroad, and please God, we’ll see you all again in Summer 2023.